 (Right: Theobald Wolfe Tone.)

-Now he made a decision whose ramifications would be far reaching for both him, and also Ireland.
+Now he made a decision whose ramifications would be far-reaching for both him and also Ireland.
 He convinced the Directory to cancel the large scale invasion of the British Isles and approve his alternative attack on the British with an expedition to Egypt.
 It would prove ill-fated and he would later regret it, but Kilmaine and the people of Ireland would regret it far more.
 The United Irish would rise, but the miserly aide France sent would prove useless.

-The preparation for a smaller scale invasion of only Ireland were allowed to go forward for the summer of 1798.
+The preparation for a smaller scale invasion of only Ireland was allowed to go forward for the summer of 1798.
 On March 17, 1798 guest of honor at St. Patrick’s Day celebration in Paris which was presided over by James Napper Tandy.
 Kilmaine sat at Tandy’s right side with Thomas Paine on his left.
 Theobald Wolfe Tone.
 In late May, with the French still not ready to sail, and Boneparte just setting sail to Egypt, the United Irishmen were provoked by arrests of leaders and outrages by local Yeoman groups into rising too soon.

-As Tone and the 3,000 French soldiers under General Hardy were at sea representing the last, long shot chance for Ireland, Kilmaine refused to give up the cause.
+As Tone and the 3,000 French soldiers under General Hardy were at sea representing the last, long-shot chance for Ireland, Kilmaine refused to give up the cause.
 He went to the Directory and begged them to allow him to personally lead a further force of 7,000 immediately.
-He must have known that if captured, because he was born in Ireland, he might be executed in spite of being a French officer, still he asked to lead that force, saying “I am the most likely general of the Republic to be successful there.”
+He must have known that if captured, because he was born in Ireland, he might be executed in spite of being a French officer.
+Still, he asked to lead that force, saying “I am the most likely general of the Republic to be successful there.”

 "The Battle of Lough Swilly" by Nicholas Pocock (1799)

 Kilmaine was despondent when he learned Tone was in the hands of the British, for he knew his friend would likely be executed very shortly.
-Though he had been enlisted as French officer, the British were unlikely to honor that.
+Though he had been enlisted as a French officer, the British were unlikely to honor that.
 Kilmaine wrote to the Directory, appealing to them to inform the British that if Tone were executed a British officer held by the French would suffer the same fate.
-It was a tactic that would work for the Americans during the War of 1812, when the British threatened to execute Irish born American prisoners.
+It was a tactic that would work for the Americans during the War of 1812 when the British threatened to execute Irish-born American prisoners.
 But the Directory ignored his request and on November 19th Tone, who had been sentenced to be hanged, killed himself in his prison cell.

 The news devastated Kilmaine, whose thoughts immediately went to Tone’s wife, Matilda, and their three children.
 He went so far as to offer to adopt the children to care for them, but Matilda refused.
 He worked hard to get her a pension and her children educated by the state.
 Tragically only their oldest, William, would live to adulthood.
 He would later say of Kilmaine that he “was our staunch friend” during that horrible time after this tragedy.
 William would later be a cavalry officer in Napoleon’s army at the end of his reign, then immigrated to the U.S. where he served in the U.S. Army.